” You are your child’s keeper until she’s mature enough to keep herself.”

 ~ Laura Ramirez, author, Keepers of the Children

 I would let your mom know that you understand she has your best interest in her heart and that she is trying to protect you, and that is a good thing for a parent to want to do.
-Let her know that your feeling for him changed once you knew him better.
+Let her know that your feeling for him changed once you got to know him better.
 Tell her you would like to see how she feels after getting to know him just a bit more.

 I don’t think this has to be anything formal, a big dinner or family meeting of any kind, but allowing the three of you to share a bit of time together as an experiment seems like a worthwhile effort.
 It might even be just the three of you in the house at the same time and allowing for any interaction that takes place.